FangWang27/Archive_JamesStewartProject/README.md

 # Archive_JamesStewartProject
-The Archive repository for my thrid-year undergraduate project about DMR identification algorithm.
+The Archive repository for my third-year undergraduate project about DMR identification algorithm.